BrandMeister/DMRHost/README.md

 various Displays.
 Currently these are:

 - Nextion TFTs (all sizes, both Basic and Enhanced versions)
-- TFT display sold by Hobbytronics in UK
 - OLED 128x64 (SSD1306)
 - LCDproc

 The Nextion displays can connect to the UART on the Raspberry Pi, or via a USB to TTL serial converter like the FT-232RL.
 It may also be connected to the UART output of the MMDVM modem (Arduino Due, STM32, Teensy)

-The Hobbytronics TFT Display, which is a Pi-Hat, connects to the UART on the Raspbery Pi.

 The OLED display needs an extra library: https://github.com/hallard/ArduiPi_OLED